blockchain-group/DIRECTGO/README.md

 Minima was found with Tolerance: 1
 ```

-Let us consider a different way in which a user can use DIRECT-type algorithms.
-If the user wants to solve new problems that are not available in **DIRECTGOLib** without defining the functions as described in earlier, this can be done in other ways.
+Let us consider a different way a user can use DIRECT-type algorithms.
+If the user wants to solve new problems not available in **DIRECTGOLib** without defining the functions described earlier, this can be done in other ways.
 Let us take the same `G06` problem as an example.
-To the structure `P.f`, the name of an m-file which should compute the value of the `G06` objective function must be given.
+To the structure `P.f`, the name of an m-file, which should compute the value of the `G06` objective function, must be given.

 ```matlab
 function y = G06(x)